emmakhester/my-portfolio/README.md

 == Skills ==

 My programming education was primarily in C++, which is the language in which I learned about data structures, algorithm design, and object-oriented programming.
-Independently, I study Python (including PyData stack libraries like Numpy, pandas, and matplotlib) and web development (primarily front-end - HTML and CSS).
+Independently, I study Python (including PyData stack libraries like Numpy, pandas, and matplotlib) and SQL (primarily using PostgreSQL and MS SQL Server).
-I'm pretty familiar with Microsoft Excel after using it for data analysis and visualization for my last job.
+I'm pretty familiar with Microsoft Excel after using it for data analysis and visualization for my last job but I'm always striving to learn more.
+I hope to learn about some common BI tools like Tableau and Power BI very soon.
 Overall, I have a broad mathematical background, though I focused on statistics at the end of my Bachelor's.

 == Projects ==